Song credit: "Mama Said Knock You Out," LL Cool J

 Starting his training in Casino (Cuban-style partner dance) in September 2005 in the Bay Area, Rob Hilario is an original member of Salsa Vale Todo in San Francisco, CA. The group started in 2007.
 He parted ways with the group in 2011.

-Having trained in the United States, Europe, and Cuba itself, Rob is described as having "super clean" and "flawless" technique.
+Having trained in the United States, Spain, Portugal, and Cuba itself, Rob is described as having "super clean" and "flawless" technique.
 Rob is thoroughly well-versed in calling and choreographing Rueda de Casino (the group form of Casino), as shown in recent performances (see below).

 However, Rob's true strength is his mastery of partnering technique, angles, handwork, and footwork to make social dancing enjoyable for follows as well as leads.